NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.3 =
+This update fixes a couple strings that could not be translated and upgrades a library powering the settings panel to improve performance slightly.

 = 1.2.2 =
 This minor update just indicates its been tested with WordPress 3.9.